couchbase/cbft/DESIGN.md

 These compaction timeouts should likely be ephemeral (a cbft process restart means compaction configurations come back to normal, non-rebalance defaults).

+## Delta Node Recovery

+Delta node recovery allows a node that's added back to the cluster to reuse existing data and index files, if any, for a speedier cluster recovery.

+If the ns-server determines that an added-back node is meant to be delta-node-recovered, then ns-server should not clean out the dataDir directory tree before starting the cbft process on the added-back node (see step DDRM above), but ns-server should only delete the dataDir/cbft.uuid file.
+That is, any PIndex files and subdirectories in the dataDir should remain untouched, as the cbft process might be able to reuse them instead of having to rebuild PIndexes from scratch.

+MCP doesn't have any memory of the previous cluster configuration, and of which PIndexes were assigned to which previous (recovered) cbft nodes and in what states (i.e., master vs. replica).
+Without this memory, MCP won't be able to handle delta node recovery very well, and could likely reassign an inefficient set of PIndexes to the recovered node.
+The design proposal to address this issue is that in a delta-node-recovery situation, ns-server will invoke an extra tool/program (to be spec'ed; DNRFTS) that will list into the Cfg any PIndexes that are found on the recovered cbft node.
+This will give the MCP the information it needs to plan a recovery more efficiently (i.e., increase the chance that MCP will reuse the PIndexes that already exist on the recovered cbft node).

+Of note, we should take care that there might be a race here to consider, where the janitor on the recovered cbft process wakes up, discovers a whole bunch of old, seemingly unnecessary PIndex subdirectories and starts removing them, before the MCP has a chance to update the plans and assign those PIndexes to the recovered node.
+The DNRFTS step proposed above needs to address this potential race.

 -------------------------------------------------
 # Requirements Review